 As with every other job, social work can have its disadvantages.
 Some of them are as follows:3

 - High caseload: Many social work agencies are understaffed, requiring individual social workers to handle a high client caseload.

 - Compassion fatigue: Working with victims of child abuse, rape, drug disorders and similar societal problems can be emotionally and spiritually draining.

-Deciding Which Type of Social Worker You Want to Become
+Deciding Which Type of Social Worker You Want To Become

 Macro social workers do not work directly with clients.
 Rather, they advocate for social program development and implementation.
-They also work toward public policy enhancements that benefit communities and individuals by addressing the causes of societal problems.
+They also work toward public policy enhancements that can benefit communities and individuals by addressing the causes of societal problems.

-Earning Your Bachelor’s Degree
+Earning Your Bachelor’s Degree in Social Work

 - The cultural applications of social psychology

 - The underlying causes of social problems and issues

 - The principles, practice and policies of social work